Robert Rygor: Early life

-Robert was born in New York City in 1953 and lived in Astoria, New York in the borough of Queens.
+Rygor was born in New York City in 1953 and lived in Astoria, New York in the borough of Queens.
 His father's name was Stanley Rygor.
 His mother's name was Kathleen.
 She was Irish Catholic.
-Robert had four siblings.
+Rygor had four siblings.
 He disclosed his sexual orientation to his parents in 1971.

-Robert graduated from Mater Christi Catholic High School (now known as Saint John's Prepartory School in Astoria, NY) in 1971.
+Rygor graduated from Mater Christi Catholic High School (now known as Saint John's Preparatory School in Astoria, NY) in 1971.
 The school also has a campus in Brooklyn.
 Then he attended New York University (NYU) and studied finance in graduate school.

-Robert briefly worked for Morgan Stanley and then worked for the New York State Department of Taxation and Finance.
+Rygor briefly worked for Morgan Stanley and then worked for the New York State Department of Taxation and Finance.

 Activism

-Robert moved out of his parents' house while attending NYU and rented an apartment in the neighborhood of Greenwich Village on West 11th Street in Manhattan.
+Rygor moved out of his parents' house while attending NYU and rented an apartment in the neighborhood of Greenwich Village on West 11th Street in Manhattan.
 His move enabled him to run for public office to represent the borough of Manhattan.

-In 1978, Robert protested the New York City St. Patrick's Day parade for excluding members of the lesbian, gay male, bisexual, transgender, and/or Queer (LGBTQ+) community from marching under a gay banner.
+In 1978, Rygor protested the New York City St. Patrick's Day parade for excluding members of the lesbian, gay male, bisexual, transgender, and/or Queer (LGBTQ+) community from marching under a gay banner.
 In 1980, he became the first openly gay man to run for a seat in the New York State Assembly.
 He did not win the election.

-Robert campaigned for many causes in the 1980s including LGBTQ+ rights, parks restoration, conservation and restoration of cultural property, safer neighborhoods, and sex education in schools.
+Rygor campaigned for many causes in the 1980s including LGBTQ+ rights, parks restoration, conservation and restoration of cultural property, safer neighborhoods, and sex education in schools.

 In 1990, he unsuccessfully ran for the New York State Assembly for a second time.
 At the time, he worked for AIDS Coalition To Unleash Power (ACT-UP), a grassroots political group that was established to end the spread of the AIDS disease using advocacy.
 He lost the primary election to fellow gay candidate and only cisgender lesbian to serve in the history of the New York State Legislature Deborah J. Glick.

 In 1992, he testified at the National Democratic Party Platform Committee Hearings in order to advocate for the inclusion of AIDS educational awareness and its public funding into their platform.
 He also traveled to the West African country of Cameroon for the 7th International Conference on AIDS in Africa.